 In a contested divorce, there are times when even lawyers cannot help couples resolve issues and reach a settlement.
-Couples may decide to go to trial on certain issues, such as child custody, finances, and property division, and permit the judge to resolve the issues in your divorce.

 Unfortunately, sometimes each person’s emotional or personal problems are exposed during trial.
 It is not uncommon for one spouse to testify about substance abuse use, mental health issues, and other issues.

-Preparation for trial is time consuming for both parties.
+Preparation for trial is time-consuming for both parties.
 For instance, attorneys often must contact and work with expert witnesses, such as an appraiser who can testify about the value of the couple’s marital home and other properties.

 If either couple does not like the outcome of the trial, that spouse has a right to appeal, which further prolongs the divorce process.

 Trials are not necessary in an uncontested divorce because the spouses have already resolved their disputes—sometimes even before filing divorce papers.